Emerald Plaza: Ownership

 In June 2004, the building, along with the Comerica Building and Golden Eagle Plaza were sold to Triple Net Properties.
 As part of the deal, Emerald Plaza was sold for $100.94 million.
 Without any renovation, the building was sold again in November 2005 when RREEF paid $123 million.

 Hotel

-The Westin San Diego, formerly the Wyndham Emerald Plaza Hotel, originally opened as the Pan Pacific Hotel in April 1991 and was operated by Tokyu Corporation of Japan, Shapery's development partner.
+The Westin San Diego, originally opened as the Pan Pacific Hotel in April 1991 and was operated by Tokyu Corporation of Japan, Shapery's development partner.
 The 435-room hotel occupied the three front towers of the complex ranging from 16 to 27 stories in height.

 It has a 100 feet (30 m) high glass atrium, which contains a large green glass sculpture named "Flying Emeralds".
 The hotel is served by The Grill, serving Californian cuisine, and the rooms start on the fourth floor up to the Presidential Suite on the 25th (since remodeled following acquisition by Westin).
 The ballroom and conference facilities cover an area of 22,000 square feet, and the hotel also contains a law library.
 On the third floor are the "war rooms", which contains executive conference rooms with space for administrative and paralegal staff.